2021–22 Czech 1. Liga season

 The 2021–22 Czech 1. liga season was the 29th season of the Czech 1. liga, the second level of ice hockey in the Czech Republic.
 17 teams participated in the league.

 Regular season

 Standings

 Each team played 48 games, playing each of the other sixteen teams three times.
 Points were awarded for each game, where three points were awarded for winning in regulation time, two points for winning in overtime or shootout, one point for losing in overtime or shootout, and zero points for losing in regulation time.
 At the end of the regular season, the team that finished with the most points was crowned the league champion.

+Kadaň withdrew from the league in November 2021, having lost all of their 18 games played with a goal difference of 26 for and 89 against.

 Playoffs

 Ten teams qualify for the playoffs: the top six teams in the regular season have a bye to the quarterfinals, while teams ranked seventh to tenth meet each other (7 versus 10, 8 versus 9) in a preliminary playoff round.